suryanshhh28/Small-Projects/react-clock-app/README.md

 # Clock using React

-This project is a clock reated using react.js which tells you the tims using the Date() object in javascript, it basically converts the time into string and then displays it.
+This project is a clock reated using react.js which tells you the tims using the Date() object in javascript, it basically converts the time into string and then displays it ⏰

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installing dependencies

+### `npm install`

+First of all run `npm install` command in your terminal where you have opened this folder in order to install all the dependencies that are required for this project.

+All the main code is for this project is in the src/ folder.

 ## Available Scripts